ppatierno/enmasse-aks/powermeter-demo/README.md

-MQTT subscriber on :

-IAE/powerMeterFast/DE-2/#

-MQTT publisher to :

-IAE/powerMeterFast/DE-2/0013a200416486d4
-IAE/powerMeterFast/DE-2/0013a200410815b7

-The only sharded-topic needed is :
+The only needed "sharded-topic" is :

-IAE
+`IAE`

+The test environment has a Zigbee-MQTT gateway which publishes data to following topics on behalf of connected Zigbee devices :

+`IAE/powerMeterFast/DE-2/0013a200416486d4`

+`IAE/powerMeterFast/DE-2/0013a200410815b7`

+The monitoring application has an MQTT subscriber on :

+`IAE/powerMeterFast/DE-2/#`

+or just :

+`IAE/#`